Skip to main content Skip to navigation

 Before a paper goes to Cabinet, it’s considered and discussed in detail by Cabinet committees.
 Ministers outside Cabinet can sit on Cabinet committees and take papers to Cabinet.
 Cabinet committee decisions on a paper’s recommendations are recorded in a Report of Committee minute that seeks confirmation from Cabinet the following week.
 The final decision lies with Cabinet.

-Ten subject-related Cabinet committees (as at March 2021)
+Nine subject-related Cabinet committees (as at April 2024)

 • (APH) Cabinet Appointments and Honours Committee